On the $RO(Q)$-graded coefficients of Eilenberg-MacLane spectra: Introduction

 The aim of this paper is to show the computational strength of the Tate diagram on the example of computations of coefficients of equivariant Eilenberg-MacLane spectra.
 As demonstrated by Greenlees in his computations of $\hz^Q_\star$ in \cite{FourApproaches}, the method based on the Tate diagram gives not only a good insight into the abelian group structure, but also into the multiplicative structure.
 In this paper we generalise Greenlees's results to all $Q$-Mackey and Green functors.
 Therefore the main contribution of this paper is the description of the multiplicative structure of $\hm^Q_\star$ and showing that the Tate diagram gives an algorithmic way to describe this structure.

 The other strong computational technique in equivariant homotopy theory is the \emph{slice spectral sequence} of Hill-Hopkins-Ravenel \cite{MR3505179}.
 The idea behind it is a decomposition of a $G$-spectrum into a tower similar to the Postnikov tower, but retaining more equivariant information.
-However, the main challenge is usually to determine the filtration quotients.
+However, one of the challenges that one may face while using the slice spectral sequence is to determine the filtration quotients.
 Therefore it needs additional techniques to support the calculations.
-An example of this is the fact that for any $Q$-spectrum $X$ the starting input for the slice spectral sequence is given by the spectrum $\Sigma^{-1}H\underline{\pi_{-1}}(X)$, the desuspension of Eilenberg-MacLane spectrum of $\underline{\pi_{-1}}(X)$.
+An example of this is the fact that for any $Q$-spectrum $X$ the starting input for the slice spectral sequence is given by the spectrum $\Sigma^{-1}H\underline{\pi_{-1}}(X)$, the desuspension of the Eilenberg-MacLane spectrum of $\underline{\pi_{-1}}(X)$.
 In this paper we demonstrate that the computations based on the Tate diagram for simple equivariant objects, such as $\hm$, may be carried out in a neat and algorithmic way and thus provide a useful method of doing auxiliary calculations for the slice spectral sequence.

 Additionally, it is worth noting that equivariant homotopy theory has a rather small repository of computational examples and is in a constant need for developing methods of doing calculations.
 Therefore an auxiliary contribution of this paper is adding another piece to this development.